 Many of us have heard about the vitalizing effects of being outdoors and in nature.
 While I’m forever lean on that first cup of coffee every morning, research tells us the combination of fresh air and the visual of trees increases energy in 90 percent of people.

 This can be tricky if you’re reading this during the winter months or the coronavirus pandemic.
 As long as you’re abiding by the social distancing guidelines, there’s no reason not to get out there.
 Whether you’re walking the dog in your backyard or just sitting on your balcony, any bit helps when you’re working from home.
-If you’re looking for ways to bring nature inside, check out our Best Houseplants for Beginners
+If you’re looking for ways to bring nature inside, check out our Best Houseplants for Beginners.

 Now you know how to work from home.
 So get to it.

-Michael is the Editor-in-Chief of New Jersey Digest, COO of X Factor Media, and an avid writer.
-Growing up in Bergen County, he discovered his passion for words while in Friday detention.
+Michael is the Editor-in-Chief of New Jersey Digest, COO of X Factor Media, and an avid fiction writer.
+A Bergen County native, he discovered his passion for words during a long stretch of Friday detentions.
 Michael loves kayaking, a fat glass of Nebbiolo, and over-editing.